open/close all folders

 - Combat Pragmatist: He saved the horrifically poisonous blood of the Lernean Hydra and used it to poison his arrows in order to kill several other opponents.

-- Death Glare: The reason Charon give him free ride for the twelfth labor.
+- Death Glare: The reason Charon gave him a free ride for the twelfth labor.

-- Did You Just Punch Out Cthulhu?: So many, but beating up Thanatos (the Greek god of Death) is just one example.
+- Did You Just Punch Out Cthulhu?: So many, but beating up Thanatos (the Greek personification of Death) is just one example.
 He takes it even further when he decides to sack Pylos.
 Hercules takes on Hera, Ares, Hades and Poseidon with only Athena to aid him.
 He spears Ares in the thigh, wounds Hera in her right breast and shoots Hades in the shoulder with his arrows.
 If that wasn't overkill, he shoots Apollo in the shoulder just for trying to heal Ares.
+It's worth pointing out that he may very well have been drunk when he beat Thanatos (Ancient Greek wine is NOT something to be taken lightly; a few cups is enough to knock out a full grown cyclops).

 - Hot-Blooded: And holy SHIT, how.
 This guy would go stage a HUGE war for a mere verbal insult one day, and at the other he'd fight Thanatos to bring an old friend's dead wife back to life.